jlyheden/puppet-pam/README.markdown

-# template #
+# pam #

-This is the template module.
+This is the pam module.
 See init.pp for more documentation